Metaform/cx-recommendations/doc/ssi/implementation.md

 - `access_token.sub` == `sub`: verify that the access token's `sub` claim equals the TiT's `sub` claim
 - assert that scope can be obtained from access_token

-The `TitVerifier` then returns the extracted scope, or an error result.
+The `AccessTokenVerifier` then returns the extracted scope, or an error result.

 #### 4.3 Subtask IdentityHub: Implement `PresentationQueryResolver`